gchure/phd/src/chapter_06/section_05_methods.md

 other was connected to a vial of LB medium with no NaCl.
 This hypotonic medium was clamped during the loading of the cells.

-&nbsp; &nbsp; &nbsp; &nbsp;Once the cells had adhered to the polyethylenimine coated surface, the excess cells were washed away with the 500 mM NaCl growth medium followed by a small (\~20 $\mu$L) air bubble.
+Once the cells had adhered to the polyethylenimine coated surface, the excess cells were washed away with the 500 mM NaCl growth medium followed by a small (\~20 $\mu$L) air bubble.
 This air bubble forced the cells to lay flat against the imaging surface, improving the time-lapse